 Denisa Qori McDonald

-Machine Learning Researcher and Engineer building robust learning systems for real-world sequential data
+Machine Learning Researcher and Engineer building reliable learning systems for structured sequential data

-I design machine learning systems for structured, human-generated signals, with a focus on recovering reliable structure under noise, sparsity, limited observability, and distribution shift.
+I design machine learning systems for multivariate, human-generated data, focusing on preserving useful signal under noise, sparsity, limited observability, and distribution shift.

 What I Work On